SJTU-PLV/nominal-compcert-popl22-artifact/README.md

   when a stage contains multiple frames allocated by a sequences of tail calls because only the top-most tail call is alive.

-  Necessary properties about this function are also proved.
+  Some important properties about this function are also proved.

 - (Line 902) The maximal stack size is defined as the following constant: